andradadimitriu/biletzele-api/README.md

 Server side part of the game Biletzele. <br/>

-Designed to work with [biletzele-client](https://github.com/andradadimitriu/biletzele-client) for client side.
+Built to work in conjunction with [biletzele-client](https://github.com/andradadimitriu/biletzele-client) for client side.